Charles F. Templeton: Career in the Dakotas

-He resumed the practiced law in Grand Forks until 1907, when Governor John Burke appointed Templeton to again serve as Judge of the First Judicial District of North Dakota.
-Templeton was re-elected in 1908 and 1912, served in that capacity until his death.
+He resumed the practice of law in Grand Forks until 1907, when Governor John Burke appointed Templeton to again serve as Judge of the First Judicial District of North Dakota.
+Templeton was re-elected in 1908 and 1912, and served in that capacity until his death.

 Personal life

 Templeton married Edna C. Carleton at Williamstown, Vermont on February 28, 1881.
 He died in Saint Paul, Minnesota, having gone there for medical attention.
-He left a widow, three daughters and one son.
+He left a widow, three daughters, and one son.